lsyaseen/KTAB/examples/smp/README.md

 * `spmg`: this is a stand-alone GUI application.

-The `smpc` application accepts a "--help" argument to display the help menu:
+The `smpc` application accepts a "--help" argument to display the help menu.
+It displays the current time, the software version, and the options, similar to the following:

-	smpApp version 0.1
+	Software version: smpc 0.1
 	Usage: specify one or more of these options
 		--help            print this message
 		--euSMP           exp. util. of spatial model of politics --csv <f>         read a scenario from CSV
 		--seed <n>        set a 64bit seed
 		                  0 means truly random
-		                  default: 00000000000829961074
+		                  default:  15455440707583219804

 The --euSMP option generates a random multi-dimensional dataset and simulates bargaining until the actor positions stabilize.
 They are considered stable when the RMS change is 1/100-th of the RMS change on the first turn.
 As the simulation generates a great deal of text output, it is recommended that one pipe the output to a text file with a command such as the following:

-	smpApp --seed 31416 --euSMP  > tmp.txt
+	smpc --seed 31416 --euSMP  > tmp.txt

 The "--csv" option reads in the named file and simulates bargaining until the actor positions stabilize.
 An example of the expected format is in kmodel/doc/dummyData_3Dim.csv